 Travel Pant Weight

-Travel pants are an inherently light bunch due to their breathable and airy fabrics, and the weight spread among our picks is relatively small (9 to 11 ounces is fairly standard).
-For reference, the lightest option on our list above (of those that provide a weight spec) is the Mountain Hardwear Dynama High Rise Jogger at a scant 4.1 ounces, while the heaviest is the Outdoor Voices RecTrek at 11.2 ounces.
-It’s worth noting that many travelers won’t pay too much mind to the weight of their pants, but it can be a good indicator of bulk, which is often the bigger consideration for most.
-The good news is that the two often go hand-in-hand, meaning lighter pants will generally take up less space in a travel pack or duffel bag.
+Travel pants are an inherently light bunch due to their breathable and airy fabrics, and the weight spread among our picks is relatively small (9 to 11 oz. is fairly standard).
+For reference, the lightest option on our list above (of those that provide a weight spec or that we've been able to weigh) is the Mountain Hardwear Dynama High Rise Jogger at a scant 4.1 ounces, while the heaviest is the cozy Patagonia Cotton Essential at 14.4 ounces.
+It’s worth noting that many travelers won’t pay too much mind to the weight of their pants, but it can be a good indicator of bulk, which is often the bigger consideration.
+The good news is that the two usually go hand-in-hand, meaning lighter pants will generally take up less space in a travel pack or duffel bag.
 However, one notable downside is that shaving weight often comes with compromises in durability, which we cover in more detail below.

 Women's travel pants (walking through airport)